![]() |

 ADDITIONAL CONCERNS ONCE TOKEN BOOTHS ARE CLOSED Other concerns with regards to which the TA has declined comment include:

-TWO UPCOMING BOOTH CLOSINGS AT ACCESSIBLE STATIONS TO BE PARTICULARLY CONCERNED ABOUT AUGUST 28TH, 2005 - PENN STATION ( January 29th, 2006 – World Trade Center ( For more information or to request a complete list of upcoming booth closures, please E-mail disabledriderscoalition@nysyddic.org or call 914-490-0518 - Michael A. Harris
+TWO UPCOMING BOOTH CLOSINGS AT ACCESSIBLE STATIONS TO BE PARTICULARLY CONCERNED ABOUT AUGUST 28TH, 2005 - PENN STATION (, , ) January 29th, 2006 – World Trade Center () For more information or to request a complete list of upcoming booth closures, please E-mail disabledriderscoalition@nysyddic.org or call 914-490-0518 - Michael A. Harris Printer-friendly version of this article only

-TRANSPORTATION AND HUMAN RIGHTS TESTIMONIES by Edith Prentiss (Link opens in a new browser window) DIA members give testimony at City Council hearings, NY State legislative hearings, City agency hearings such as the TLC (Taxi and Limousine Commission), and MTA (Metropolitan Transportation Authority) hearings.
+TRANSPORTATION AND HUMAN RIGHTS TESTIMONIES by Edith Prentiss Printer-friendly version of this article only (Link opens in a new browser window) DIA members give testimony at City Council hearings, NY State legislative hearings, City agency hearings such as the TLC (Taxi and Limousine Commission), and MTA (Metropolitan Transportation Authority) hearings.
 Edith Prentiss, a DIA board member, has often given testimony on a variety of issues, including healthcare issues, senior issues, human rights, and transportation issues.
 Here follows a sampling of her testimonies on transportation and human rights issues.

 February 24th, 2004 City Council Committee on Transportation, Oversight - Local and express bus service in New York City: What is the responsibility of the MTA and has that responsibility been fulfilled?
 In the most simplistic terms, the MTA’s responsibility is to provide equitable service throughout their entire service area with all riders paying the same proportion of the expense.
 I believe the MTA has failed.
 Disabled franchise bus riders receive totally disparate levels of service.
 For numerous reasons, many elderly and disabled passengers prefer surface transit rather than the subway.
 The MTA has failed miserably in providing surface riders with service equitable to subway riders.
 At a time when more disabled people are using mass transit, reducing the number of wheelchair slots seems stupid.
 Upper East Side wheelchair users rarely if ever encounter not being able to get on a bus, but those of us at the far terminus of any of those lines have experienced buses that can’t pick them up.
 Franchise passengers envy our route map/schedule poles.
 Have they ever read them?
 Most are illegible, faded or rain damaged.
 Try reading the schedule on the pole way over your head.
 Many times when bus stops are obstructed, drivers don’t bother curbing and drop us on the street.
 We’ve heard about the NYCT/NYPD pilot program on Lexington photographing and ticketing.
 We’ve also seen how efficiently Fifth Ave gets towed weekday afternoons.
 How about the rest of us?
 Sanitation and DOT plows throw snow in curb cuts, along and on sidewalks.
 No one, not even the MTA, cleans their sidewalks and curb cuts, The MTA cleaned a 12-inch path off the curb cut for people to cross the street.
 When a bus stop is cleared, it’s usually a small area near the pole or in the shelter, not where the back door will open.
 Is this any way to run a transit system?